 Each EDAM Entity must determine the requirements for ancillary services within its Balancing Authority Area consistent with its Balancing Authority obligations.
 The EDAM Entity Scheduling Coordinator must communicate the ancillary services requirements to the CAISO for use in the advisory and binding runs in accordance with the timelines set forth in the Business Practice Manuals.
 The ancillary services requirements used in the final binding EDAM RSE for each EDAM Entity will be the same requirement the CAISO used in the 9:00 a.m. advisory run unless the timelines in the Business Practice Manual for the Extended Day-Ahead Market otherwise allow for adjustment.
 The Ancillary Services requirements for the CAISO Balancing Authority Area will be determined under Section 8 and used in the final binding EDAM RSE.

-33.31.1.2.2 Transfers Between EDAM Balancing Authority Areas in Support of EDAM RSE
+33.31.1.2.2 Transfers Between Balancing Authority Areas in Support of EDAM RSE

-The CAISO will account for EDAM Transfers that will occur between two Balancing Authority Areasin support of the EDAM RSE pursuant to Section 33.18.2.1 by transferring the EDAM RSE requirements from the importing Balancing Authority Area to the exporting Balancing Authority Area prior to performing the advisory and binding runs of the RSE in accordance with the timelines set forth in the Business Practice Manual for the Extended Day-Ahead Market.
+The CAISO will account for EDAM Transfers that will occur between two Balancing Authority Areas in the EDAM Area in support of the EDAM RSE pursuant to Section 33.18.2.1 by transferring the EDAM RSE requirements from the importing Balancing Authority Area to the exporting Balancing Authority Area prior to performing the advisory and binding runs of the RSE in accordance with the timelines set forth in the Business Practice Manual for the Extended Day-Ahead Market.

 33.31.1.3 Performance of the EDAM Resource Sufficiency Evaluation

-The EDAM RSE will evaluate whether Supply Bids are sufficient to meet the Balancing Authority Area forecast requirements, Imbalance Reserve requirements, and ancillary service requirements described in Section 33.31.1.2 in each hour of the Day-Ahead Market for both the upward and downward directions.
-Supply Bids from EDAM Resources that are registered in the Master File are eligible for the EDAM RSE upon satisfaction of the process set forth in the Business Practice Manuals for the Extended Day-Ahead Market.
-The EDAM RSE will utilize all Supply Bids submitted in the Day-Ahead Market that are eligible for participation under Section 33.31 and validated under Section 33.30, excluding Virtual Bids, non-Participating Load Bids, and intertie transactions by resources that are not registered in the CAISO Master File.
+The EDAM RSE will evaluate whether RSE-eligible supply is sufficient to meet each of the upward and downward components of the requirements established for the Balancing Authority Area, as provided in Section 33.31.1.2 in each hour of the Day-Ahead Market.

 33.31.1.3.1 Demand Evaluation

-Each Balancing Authority Area in the EDAM Area must meet its Demand Forecast and Variable Energy Resource forecast as determined by Section 33.31.1.2.1.1.
+Each Balancing Authority Area in the EDAM Area must meet its Demand Forecast and Variable Energy Resource forecast requirements as determined by Section 33.31.1.2.1.1.

 33.31.1.3.2 Imbalance Reserves Evaluation

-Each Balancing Authority Area in the EDAM Area must meet its Imbalance Reserve Up and Imbalance Reserve Down obligations as determined by Section 33.31.1.2.1.2.
+Each Balancing Authority Area in the EDAM Area must meet its Imbalance Reserve Up and Imbalance Reserve Down requirements as determined by Section 33.31.1.2.1.2.

 33.31.1.3.3 Ancillary Services Evaluation

-EDAM Resource Scheduling Coordinators must self-provide sufficient capacity in their Bid to meet the ancillary service requirements of the EDAM Entity Balancing Authority Area that are communicated to the CAISO in accordance with the process, procedures and timelines set forth in the Business Practice Manual for the Extended Day-Ahead Market.
+Each Balancing Authority Area in the EDAM Area must meet its ancillary service requirements as determined by Section 33.31.1.2.1.3.
 The CAISO Balancing Authority Area must meet its Ancillary Service obligations as provided in Section 8.

 33.31.1.4 Satisfaction of the EDAM RSE Requirements